OpenDSA/OpenDSA/RST/en/Development/GraphTraversal.rst

 Alternatively, some applications require activity *after* the remaining vertices are processed; hence the call to function ``PostVisit``.
-This would be a natural opportunity to make use of the visitor design pattern described in Module :numref:`<DesignPatterns>`.
+This would be a natural opportunity to make use of the :ref:`visitor design pattern <visitor design pattern> <DesignPatterns>`.

 This visualization shows a graph and the result of performing a DFS on it, resulting in a depth-first search tree.